sbenhaim/mpls/README.md

 (doall buttons)
 ```

-There they are.
-Clojure `for` is lazy and entries are not realized until asked for. `doall` forces realization (as does printing to the repl, which is why it worked when we didn't assign the buttons to a var).
+There they are!
+Clojure's `for` is lazy and entries are not realized until asked for. `doall` forces realization (as does printing to the repl, which is why it worked when we didn't assign the buttons to a var).

 You could also wrap the `for` statement in `doall` before assigning to `buttons`.

 Okay, now let's delete them.
-We use `mremove`, which isn't called `remove` because Clojure already has a `remove` function.
+We use `mremove`:

 ```clj
 (map mremove buttons)